conceptualshark/coleisaac.github.io/docs/portfolio/privacy-requests.md

 ## Submit a privacy request

 !!!
+Tip
-Tip "Privacy Requests are executed immediately by default.
-This setting may be changed in your `fides.toml` configuration file."
+    Privacy Requests are executed immediately by default.
+This setting may be changed in your `fides.toml` configuration file.

 Privacy requests are submitted by calling the [Privacy Request](../api/index#operations-tag-Privacy_Requests) endpoint: